fsschmitt/devcontainer-go/README.md

-# codespaces-go
+# development-go
-A starter kit for any new project to use Github codespaces with Golang.
+A starter development kit for any new project to leverage development containers to use Github codespaces, VSCode Devcontainers and Gitpod for **Golang**.

 ## Setting up the development container